-- Outpatient legend drugs; - Specific over-the-counter drugs; - Compounded prescriptions; - Drugs that require prior authorization, when approved by the Bureau for Medical Services (BMS); - Family planning supplies, including certain over-the-counter supplies; - Certain diabetic supplies; - Influenza, pneumonia, Hepatitis A, Hepatitis B, human papilloma virus (HPV), tetanus, tetanus-diphtheria (Td), and tetanus-diphtheria-and-pertussis (Tdap) vaccines for adults 19 years of age and older administered by a pharmacist.
-Members up to 19 years of age have access to vaccines via the Vaccines for Children Program; and - Herpes zoster vaccine for adults 50 years of age and older administered by a pharmacist.
+- Outpatient legend drugs - Specific over-the-counter drugs - Compounded prescriptions - Drugs that require prior authorization, when approved by the Bureau for Medical Services (BMS) - Family planning supplies, including certain over-the-counter supplies - Certain diabetic supplies - Influenza, pneumonia, Hepatitis A, Hepatitis B, tetanus, tetanus-diphtheria (Td), and tetanusdiphtheria-and-pertussis (Tdap) vaccines for adults 19 years of age and older administered by a pharmacist.
+Members up to 19 years of age have access to vaccines via the Vaccines for Children Program. - Herpes zoster vaccine for adults 50 years of age and older administered by a pharmacist